Yangtze

 The Yangtze has played a major role in the history, culture, and economy of China.
 For thousands of years, the river has been used for water, irrigation, sanitation, transportation, industry, boundary-marking, and war.
-The prosperous Yangtze Delta generates as much as 20% of China's GDP.
-The Three Gorges Dam on the Yangtze is the largest hydro-electric power station in the world that is in use.
-In mid-2014, the Chinese government announced it was building a multi-tier transport network, comprising railways, roads and airports, to create a new economic belt alongside the river.
+The Yangtze Delta generates as much as 20% of China's GDP, and the Three Gorges Dam on the Yangtze is the largest hydro-electric power station in the world.
+In mid-2014, the Chinese government announced it was building a multi-tier transport network, comprising railways, roads and airports to create a new economic belt alongside the river.